Kennedy Aisle: The Kennedy or Bargany Mural Monument

 As stated, four stone slabs below the figures with the four extended trusses could be pulled out to give access to the crypt below.
 These four rectangular stone slabs are still present, set within the smaller stone slabs that pave the floor of the aisle.
 It is not known when the crypt was last used or if it contains other burials than Gilbert, Jean and their three children.

 The laird, Gilbert, is recumbent and shown life size in full armour with his head resting on a pillow and his legs pressed against a board.
 Lady Bargany lies on his left-hand side, partly within a curved alcove.
 Each have their hands clasped in prayer.
 A small rectangular cavity on the alcove wall above Lady Bargany's feet may have once carried a metal plaque.

 The initials 'IS' are found on the top of the forward most right-hand side pillar, to the right of the armorial panel and to the right below the armorial shield, whilst the initials 'GK' are found in the same locations on the left-hand side.
 'IS' stands for 'Janet Stewart' when using the Latin alphabet.

-The Master Mason responsible for creating this monument between 1601 and 1605 is thought to have been David Scougal of Crail however his mason's mark has not been found on the monument and unlike at the Glencairn Aisle "WROCH BE DAVID SCWGAL MASSON BVRGES IN CAREL 1600", no carved signature is present.
-Given the loss of other extensive carved text from the Kemmedy Monument the survival of Scougal's mason's mark and/or signature is however unlikely.
+The Master Mason responsible for creating this monument between 1601 and 1605 is thought to have been David Scougal of Crail.
+His mason's mark has not been found on this monument.
+He signed his work at the Glencairn Aisle, "WROCH BE DAVID SCWGAL MASSON BVRGES IN CAREL 1600".
+Given the loss of other extensive carved text from the Kennedy Monument the survival of Scougal's mason's mark or any signature is however unlikely.

 The Ordnance Survey Name Book for 1855 – 1857 states that "A recent attempt to renovate this interesting relic of antiquity has done [more] than time to deface it".